 If it should be determined at a specific moment in time that tranche I has been or is purchased or held without complying with the minimum investment amount - such as due to the surrender of units or on other grounds - the management company reserves the right to charge the investor separately for the difference between the management fee for tranche I and the management fee for tranche R or to convert the affected tranche I units into tranche R units.

-Income-distributing unit certificates, income-retaining unit certificates with capital gains tax paid/deducted and income-retaining unit certificates without capital gains tax paid/deducted may be issued in tranches R, RZ and I.
+Income-distributing unit certificates, income-retaining unit certificates with payment of capital gains tax and incomeretaining unit certificates without payment of capital gains tax may be issued in all tranches.